tls-attestation/expat-charter/README.md

 **Specific scoping**:

-- This effort will be restricted to leveraging the (D)TLS 1.3 protocol and a potential attestation binding to a (D)TLS 1.3 session.
+- This effort will be restricted to leveraging the (D)TLS 1.3 protocol and attestation binding to a (D)TLS 1.3 connection.
 Older versions of (D)TLS will not be supported.

 - It will leverage the existing RATS WG documents to ensure interoperability with existing and future attestation technologies.